JjVera96/Beecrowd-exercises/README.md

 # Exercises-URI
-Exercises of page https://www.urionlinejudge.com.br/, for to practice programming in Python
+Exercises of page https://www.urionlinejudge.com.br/, for to practice programming in Python for fun